Gang Printing for Your Direct Mail Budget win!

 Another important element to reaching your cost savings goal with gang printing is approval dates.
 If you are ganging four mail pieces together and they are mailing out 1 month apart, you need to approve and pay for all the pieces at the same time.
 This is the only way for them to all print together.
 This is really important as you’re balancing budget concerns against strategic needs (and sometimes fundraising realities).
 Gang printing requires some planning ahead—make sure earlier approval dates make sense for your program.

 There are lots of considerations that go into gang printing and its potential for cost savings.
 Discuss these upfront with your production department and printers for best results.
-And of course, if you want to read more about the various details you should be thinking about as you build out a mail program, check out Getting Started with Campaign Mailers.
+And of course, if you want to read more about the various details you should be thinking about as you build out a mail program.